 Part-owner and trainer HR Telford stoically mourns the loss of the great Phar Lap saying he had a 'heart as big as a lion' in this newsreel entitled Phar Lap: Idol of the Australian Turf.

 His young son Gerald 'Cappy' Telford is shown atop Millie, a white pony who 'travelled with him almost everywhere he went'.
 Telford says that Cappy was Phar Lap's 'greatest admirer who could handle him or do anything with him in anyway, which only speaks to his ... even disposition'.

-Telford and his family had suffered another terrible blow just ten days earlier with the death of Telford's baby daughter Louise.
+Telford and his family had suffered another terrible blow four months earlier with the death of Telford's baby daughter Louise in December 1931.